Skip to Content

 mixing diy succulent soil in a bowl

 And that’s about it!
-See, I told you it was easy.
-If you do a lot of planting that requires well-draining soil (I use succulent soil for plants other than succulents occasionally), making your own at home can save you a few bucks.
+If you do a lot of planting that requires well-draining soil (I use succulent soil for plants other than succulents a lot), making your own at home can save you a few bucks.
 Happy planting!

 how to make succulent soil